R-Computing-Lab/data-atlas/docs/03_wide.md

 ## $ age1     <int> 21, 24, 21, 21, 19, 26, 23, 29, 24, 28, 29, 19, 23, 22, 23, 2…
 ## $ age2     <int> 21, 24, 21, 21, 19, 26, 23, 29, 24, 28, 29, 19, 23, 22, 23, 2…
 ```
+As we can see, the dataset contains 3808 observations of 16 variables.
+Most of these variables include two entries, one for twin 1 and one for twin 2.
+The `zygosity` variable indicates the zygosity of the twins, while other variables represent different measurements or characteristics of the twins, and denote which twin they refer to by the suffixes `1` and `2`.

+We can also see that the dataset contains a mix of numeric and character variables.
+To improve the readability of the dataset, we are going to split the information from the zygosity variable into two separate variables: `sex` and `zyg`.
+This will make it easier to analyze and visualize the data later on.

 ``` r